Deepak-0801/Opti-Route-GA-star/README.md

 ## Overview

 This project explores different approaches to optimize the Traveling Salesman Problem (TSP) using a variety of algorithms.
 The goal is to compare their performance based on key metrics.
+10 cities with static values have been used in this code to compare metrics over multiple approaches.

 ## Algorithms Used